Server recovery

 If the server cannot be recovered by entering Single mode or changing boot kernel, you can recover stored data by creating a new storage in the server you want using a created snapshot.

-1. Create a snapshot.
+1. See the Create snapshot guide to create a snapshot.

 Note